Medicinal Spices: Can Turmeric Fight Cancer?

 Turmeric comes from the Curcuma longa plant, which is originally from India.
-People in India have been using this spice for hundreds of years to give flavor to food.
-Now, you can find it in all kinds of food all over the world.
+People in India have been using this spice for hundreds of years to season food.
+Now, you can find it in all kinds of dishes all over the world.

-However, it also has the ability to protect your liver from the many diseases and conditions that can affect this most important organ, especially cirrhosis.
+However, it could potentially have the ability to protect your liver from the many diseases and conditions that can affect this important organ, especially cirrhosis.
 This is because turmeric is anti-inflammatory.

 An article in Frontiers journal indicates that the spice has many healing properties.
-It’s antimicrobial, antioxidant, and antiviral.
-In addition, it even helps treat degenerative diseases like Alzheimer’s disease.
+It’s an antimicrobial, antioxidant and antiviral.
+In addition, it may even help people who suffer from degenerative diseases like Alzheimer’s disease.

-Consistently consuming turmeric can help you prevent cancer.
+Consistently consuming turmeric may help you prevent cancer.

-One of the things this amazing spice does in your body is prevent chronic inflammation and damage to DNA.
+One of the things this amazing spice does in your body is prevent chronic inflammation and DNA damage.
 As if that weren’t enough, it also reduces potential problems in your cells.

-Studies show that curcumin blocks the development of cancer.
-However, scientists still do not know the dose that you need to do this.
-Some doctors say it should be 3.6 grams a day to destroy cancer cells, interrupt the disease’s processes, and prevent it from spreading.
+Studies show that curcumin may have a blocking effect in the development of cancer.
+However, scientists still don’t know the dose that you need to do this.
+Some doctors say it should be 3.6 grams a day.

-According to new discoveries, the spice has a unique ability to prevent the invasion and spread of cancer cells.
-In addition, it also activates proteins to naturally block the disease and prevent tumors from forming.
-Therefore, those who are already diagnosed with cancer can use turmeric to prevent metastasis.
+According to new discoveries, the spice may have the unique ability to prevent the invasion and spread of cancer cells.
+In addition, it could also activate proteins to naturally block the disease and prevent tumors from forming.
+Therefore, those who are already diagnosed with cancer could possibly use turmeric to prevent metastasis.